-Effective from the financial year 2021, the Company has adopted the policy that all substantive resolutions at a meeting of security holders are to be decided by a poll rather than by a show of hands.
-At the 2021 AGM of the Company, all resolutions were decided by a poll.
+The Company has adopted the policy that all substantive resolutions at a meeting of security holders are to be decided by a poll rather than by a show of hands.
+At the 2023 AGM of the Company, all resolutions were decided by a poll.